The Corporate Tax Planning Law Review: South Korea

 Generally, the Korean government welcomes the BEPS Actions, but appears to take a position that it will implement the OECD recommendations concerning the BEPS Actions gradually after observing the implementation status in other countries.

-In addition, MAP procedures have been improved for more effective and timely dispute resolution, and Korea signed on the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS.
+In addition, MAP procedures have been improved for more effective and timely dispute resolution, including possibility of arbitration, and Korea signed on the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS.

 Furthermore, the definition of permanent establishment was broadened to counter tax treaty abuse.